browserengineering/book/book/layout.md

 `layout` call, so those children can compute their `x` and `y` based on this block's `x` and `y`.
-Similarly, since the `y` position of a block depends on its previous sibling's `y` position, the recursive `layout` calls have to start and the first sibling and iterate through the list forward---which is how we've already done it, but which will be an important constraint in [later chapters](invalidation.md).
+Similarly, since the `y` position of a block depends on its previous sibling's `y` position, the recursive `layout` calls have to start at the first sibling and iterate through the list forward---which is how we've already done it, but which will be an important constraint in [later chapters](invalidation.md).